wjoe113/IDS6938-SimulationTechniques/Homework2/Readme.md

 **(b) Simulate and analyze the results of Null State Game - 10pts:** What is the modal number of moves required by a single player to finish the game?
 We will be simulating the game two different ways. **(1) Markov Chain**: The game can be analyzed with a row vector, *v* with 101 components, representing the probabilities that the player is on each of the positions.
 V(0) is (1,0,0,...,0) since we know we start at square 0. v evolves by: For this part (1) use the *Markov project* in the Snake and Ladders starter code.<BR>

 * ANSWER: The modal number of moves required by a single player to finish the game is 42.
 Just kidding, but no not really...
 Using the Markov Chain we can expect to see our first likelihood of winning at 18 rolls.
 However, by likelihood I mean you'd have a 1.01024e-11 likelihood of winning.
 But no worries, by roll 44 you'd be guaranteed a win.
-See graphs and output in part b2.
+See graphs and output below.

 **(2) Monte Carlo:** he will will use a monte carlo process to solve our Discrete Time Markov Chains.
 Here (2) use the DTMC project, and utilize the DTMC method similar to what we did in class. <BR><BR>Produce graphs to analyze the results and show how the game evolves over time for both methods.
 Plot useful statistics of the results such as percentage chance of finishing the game in n-moves, cumulative probability of finishing the game in n-moves, and other ways to convey useful information of the results.